-As an enthusiastic and competent Lecturer in Cattle Medicine, the role will involve undertaking innovative research and teaching to undergraduate and graduate students within the courses taught by the Faculty of Veterinary and Agricultural Sciences at the University of Melbourne.
-This role involves presenting lectures, practical classes, workshops and tutorials to students, collaboratively undertaking the development of the curriculum, and the preparation and assessment of tests and examinations.
+As an enthusiastic and competent Lecturer/Senior Lecturer in cattle medicine, the role will involve undertaking innovative research and teaching to undergraduate and graduate students within the courses taught by the Faculty of Veterinary and Agricultural Sciences (FVAS) at the University of Melbourne.
+This role involves presenting lectures, practicals, workshops and tutorials to students, collaboratively undertaking the development of the curriculum and the preparation and assessment of tests and examinations.

 The successful applicant will be required to undertake and participate in research in the field of cattle medicine and production, including with established collaborators of the University of Melbourne in these fields.
-The successful applicant will also be expected to participate in the supervision of Veterinary Residents involved in the practice-based rural training scheme.
-The lecturer will be based at the Werribee campus, but will be expected to teach and to attend meetings and seminars at the Parkville campus and further afield as necessary.
+The successful applicant will also be expected to participate in the supervision of veterinary residents involved in the practice-based rural training scheme.